dcnl1980/bootstrap/README.md

-## Laravel Bootstrap 5, Tailwind, Livewire and Jetstream
+## Laravel 8, Bootstrap 5, Tailwind CSS, Livewire and Jetstream

+#### Including a nice UI/UX for all your applications

 ## Preinstalled with